Online Marketing: Malta Heritage Visitor Attractions

 Findings and Analysis

-As this dissertation considers both quantitative and qualitative research approaches, Appendix 1 enclosed a structured or close-ended questionnaire, which the researcher will use to collect data within a very short period; however, it should require 5-7 minutes to complete the entire form.
+As this dissertation considers both quantitative and qualitative research approaches.
+The researcher will use a structured or close-ended questionnaire to collect data within a very short period; however, it should require 5-7 minutes to complete the entire form.
 Questionnaire 1 designs for quantitative research, which includes some general questions, then it includes questions related to online marketing, the website of the HVAs, communication and information share, e-commerce system of the service providers, the difference between the traditional approach and new marketing technology.
-On the other hand, Appendix 2 enclosed an unstructured or open-ended questionnaire, which the researcher will apply to ask questions through direct interviews with the employees of five selected hotels near the heritage sites.
+On the other hand, the researcher will apply enclosed an unstructured or open-ended questionnaire to ask questions through direct interviews with the employees of five selected hotels near the heritage sites.

 Point of view of the visitors